Market Segmentation Trees: Numerical Experiments

 \subsubsection{Experiments Using Synthetic Datasets}

-\paragraph{Dataset Generation.} In each dataset, a user is encoded through four contextual variables ($x$) which can be used for the purposes of market segmentation.
+\paragraph{Dataset feneration.} In each dataset, a user is encoded through four contextual variables ($x$) which can be used for the purposes of market segmentation.
 Each user is shown a random assortment ($p$) of 2-5 options, with each option encoded by four features (e.g., price).
 The user's response ($y$) to the assortment represents which option the user chose.
 The objective is to find a market segmentation of the contextual variables which leads to accurately predicting choice probabilities.

 We generate 10 datasets -- including contexts, assortments, and choices -- from each of three different ``ground truth'' models, summarized below.
-Further details of how each dataset is generated are included in Appendix \ref{sec:details}.
+Further details of how each dataset is generated are included in Appendix \ref{app:details-synthetic}.
 Each dataset is comprised of 25000 training set observations, 25000 validation set observations, and 25000 test set observations.

 \begin{enumerate} \item ``Context-Free'' MNL: A single MNL model is used to simulate choices for all users.
 Contextual variables are simulated independently from choices, and therefore the contexts have no relevance to choice prediction.
-Note that this simple MNL ground truth corresponds to a CMT ground truth model of depth zero.

 \item Choice Model Tree: Choices are simulated through a Choice Model Tree of depth 3.
 The CMT maps users to leaves through decision tree splits on the users' contextual variables.
 Each leaf contains an MNL model used to simulate choices for all users belonging to that leaf.